 Late in June, the Equality and Human Rights Commission (EHRC) abolished the role of Disability Commissioner.
 This happened 36 hours before Lord Shinkwin, newly appointed to the role, was due to hold his first board meeting.
 Shinkwin explains that EHRC’s chair, David Isaac, had declared […]

 Why the rush to change blood donation deferral policies for commercial sex workers & men who have sex with men?

 Commercial sex workers and men who have sex with men (MSM) in Britain and Scotland are to be allowed to donate blood three months after they last had sex (see also here, hereand here).
 The rule changes will come into force at blood donation centres in Scotland in November and […]

 College climbs down over ban on Christian doctors and nurses training in sexual and reproductive health

 Doctors and nurses wishing to practise in sexual and reproductive health have been granted more liberty to exercise freedom of conscience under new guidelines published earlier this year.
 The Faculty of Sexual and Reproductive Healthcare (FSRH), a faculty of the Royal College of Obstetricians and […]

 Having blogged about the triumph of ideology over evidence in relation to the campaign in England, Scotland and Northern Ireland for presumed consent to organ donation, I can now report on a campaign where evidence triumphed over ideology.
 This one is in relation to the […]

-The debate about changing the law on organ donation is one of a number of controversial issues where I believe that we are increasingly seeing see the triumph of ideology over evidence.
-A campaign to introduce ‘presumed consent’ to organ donation on death has […]
+The debate about changing the law on organ donation is one of a number of controversial issues where I believe that we are increasingly seeing the triumph of ideology over evidence.
+A campaign to introduce ‘presumed consent’ to organ donation on death has been […]